 Add the mushrooms in the following order, stirring gently after each addition: Shiitakes, chanterelles, and oyster mushrooms.
 Add the dried porcini and their soaking liquid, and stir.

 Next, add the orzo, toss to coat in the oil, and deglaze with the white wine.

 Add the sun-dried tomatoes, stock, red pepper flakes, thyme and porcini powder, reduce heat and simmer, stirring and adding water or additional stock as needed, until the orzo is cooked and creamy.
-Stir in the grated cheese and serve.
+Stir in the ground cashews or grated cheese and serve.